4 Great Ways to Spend a 60K Citi ThankYou Points Bonus

 If you’re looking to fly Delta One internationally, you should be looking at Virgin Atlantic award pricing, too.
 While Delta regularly charges 300,000 SkyMiles or more for a long-haul flight, you can sometimes snag the same flight for just 60,000 Virgin Atlantic FlyingClub miles.

 As an example, check out flights from Minneapolis-St. Paul (MSP) to Tokyo-Haneda (HND).
 Starting in November, these planes will be equipped with the standout new Delta One enclosed suites.
 Delta wants anywhere between 100,000 to 300,000 SkyMiles for a one-way flight in Delta One.
 But if you book through Virgin Atlantic, you can snag a seat for just 60,000 miles.

 Citi ThankYou Points transfer to Virgin Atlantic on a 1:1 basis and these transfers are instant.
 So your 60,000-point bonus can get you abroad in style or fund some cheaper domestic flights when transferring points to Virgin Atlantic.

 Citi isn’t our favorite transferrable currency, as we find Chase and American Express have better partnerships.
 However, this enhanced bonus is too good to ignore.
 And the strength of some of these transfer partners makes the Citi ThankYou Premier Card one you should consider.
-To learn more about this card, visit the Points Rewards cards section on our Top Credit Cards page.

 Lead Photo (CC BY 2.0): Delta News Hub via Flickr